Get In Touch

 An air handling unit for a modular cleanroom.

 Similarly, they can be either hardwall or softwall.
-Softwall cleanrooms are much cheaper than hardwall cleanrooms, but they only allow one pass through of air.
-This means that softwall cleanrooms do not allow for complex HVAC systems.
-In stricter cleanrooms, you may need to have recirculating air to meet the proper standards, but in ISO 8 environments, one pass through is usually enough.
+Softwall cleanrooms are much cheaper than hardwall cleanrooms, but they only allow a single pass-through of air.
+This means that softwall cleanrooms do not support complex HVAC systems.
+In stricter cleanrooms, you may need recirculating air to meet the proper standards, which could require a hardwall or modular cleanroom.
+However, in ISO 8 environments, a single pass-through is usually sufficient.

 Clean room by Allied Cleanrooms - USP 797, and ISO 4, ISO 5, ISO 6, ISO 7, and IS0 8.
 Modular Cleanroom by allied cleanrooms Modular Cleanroom by allied cleanrooms Clean room by Allied Cleanrooms Supplier - USP 797, and ISO 4, ISO 5, ISO 6, ISO 7, and IS0 8, cGMP cleanroom manufacturing, soft wall cleanrooms FED-STD-209E and ISO 14644-1, control contamination